The Columbus Project

 Charting a new course

-Let’s correct the narrative surrounding Columbus’s legacy, rebuild statues of the navigator, construct new monuments that honor the Indigenous population and establish inter-cultural public spaces that deepen and widen a highly complex and nuanced discussion.
-(This isn’t just wishful thinking; we’re crafting and fighting for these very solutions as we speak in Pittsburgh, Philadelphia, Syracuse, Chicago and New Jersey.)
+Let’s correct the narrative surrounding Columbus’s legacy, rebuild statues of the navigator and develop inter-cultural public spaces that deepen and widen a complex and nuanced discussion.
+(This isn’t wishful thinking; we’re crafting and fighting for these very solutions as we speak in Chicago, Massachusetts, New Haven, New Jersey, Philadelphia and Pittsburgh.)

 From the top